starit/talks-to-web3/README.md

 For the third kind of data, sign a message or transaction is required.
 It will be used only after a wallet has been connected.

-## web3-agents.js

-This is a basic template for building web3 command line scripts.

 ## Usage

-1. `cp .env.example .env`
-2. fill out the info
+1. run `cp .env.example .env` and fill out related info in `.env`
+2. try `node examples/welcome.js`
-3. write your own scripts with your requirements
+3. write your own scripts with your own requirements

 ## Stack